64bit-polygon/portfolio/README.md

 ## Global state management

-The only data held in the global state is the response data holding info for the posts (in the code, they're refered to as `pieces`).
+The only data held in the global state is the response data holding info for the posts (in the code, they're referred to as `pieces`).
 I'm using [`recoil`](https://recoiljs.org/) as it's comparatively succinct and simple react global state management solution.
 All non-global state management is controlled by individual components.

 ## Static assets

 **`/public/images`**: images
 **`/public/fonts`**: fonts

-To reference them in a component or `.scss` file, `Vite` assumes all relative urls from the `/public` directory as a base:
+To reference them in a component or `.scss` file, `Vite` assumes all relative URLs from the `/public` directory as a base:

 `<img src="/images/my-img.png">`